Connect with TREC

 - Meets every two months as full committee.
 Working groups scheduled as needed.

 Meet with a small group to discuss business, current trends and local issues while building relationships with Young Guns across a variety of businesses in the industry.
 Sign up today!

 - First round of assignments made in early March.

 Organize breakfast among your small group of young professionals, answer questions about TREC, and help members get engaged.

 - 2019 Chair: Sara Vilutis, Phoenix Capital Partners, Ltd.

 - Orientation required.
 Check-in meetings as needed.

 Casino Night Committee

-Committee carries out all details of putting on Casino Night including securing sponsorships and raffle prizes and encouraging ticket sales.
+This committee carries out all details of Casino Night event planning, including securing sponsorships and raffle prizes and encouraging ticket sales.